GSA/fpki-guides/_includes/apple_trust_store_installation.md

     ```

 #### Install using Apple Keychain
-This option is for **macOS** devices only.
+This option works for **macOS** devices only.

-1. Browse to your downloaded copy of the COMMON root CA certificate.
+1. Browse to your downloaded copy of the COMMON.
 2. Double-click on the file.
 3. When prompted, enter your password to install the certificate.

-Non-administrative users may follow the steps above to install COMMON in the Login Keychain specific to their account.
+General users may use these steps to install COMMON in the _Login Keychain_ specific to their accounts.
 This will not impact other user accounts on a device.

 #### Install Using Safari web browser
-This option is for **iOS** devices only.
+This option works for **iOS** devices only.

 1. Launch Safari.
-2. Navigate to the COMMON root CA certificate located at this URL: http://http.fpki.gov/fcpca/fcpca.crt.<br>
+2. Navigate to the COMMON root CA certificate: http://http.fpki.gov/fcpca/fcpca.crt.<br>
 > System message appears: *The website is trying to open Settings to show you a configuration profile.
 Do you want to allow this?*<br>
 3. Click *Allow*.<br>
 > The COMMON Configuration Profile appears.<br>
 4. Click *More Details* and then the COMMON certificate entry.
 5. Scroll down to *Fingerprints* and verify the certificate's SHA-256 hash.
-6. At top left of screen, click *Back* and *Install Profile*.
+6. At the top left of screen, click *Back* and *Install Profile*.
 Then, click *Install* (top right).
-7. When prompted, enter your device passcode.
+7. When prompted, enter your device *passcode*.
 8. Click *Install* (top right), and *Install* again.
 9. Click *Done*.

-#### Enable Full Trust for COMMON
+#### Enable full trust for COMMON
-This option is for **iOS** devices only.
+This option works for **iOS** devices only.

 1. From the iOS device's *Home* screen, go to *Settings* -> *General* -> *About* -> *Certificate Trust Settings*.
-2. Beneath *Enable Full Trust for Root Certificates*, toggle _ON_ for the Federal Common Policy CA entry.
+2. Beneath *Enable Full Trust for Root Certificates*, toggle _ON_ for the COMMON root CA certificate entry.
-3. When certificate appears, click *Continue*.
+3. When the certificate appears, click *Continue*.
-4. You can now successfully navigate to an intranet site whose SSL/TLS certificate was issued by a Federal PKI CA.
+4. You can now successfully navigate to any intranet website whose SSL certificate was issued by a Federal PKI CA.